 What we found when testing the Itomic is that it gets dirty and wears down very quickly.
 When it was fresh out of the package, it felt great.
 However, without cleaning it consistently the grip became slick and it was difficult to hold on.
 We also saw minor signs of wear from a relatively light workload

 As cheaper grips go, the Itomic IT2 will give you a good experience.
 It is soft enough to protect your hands from excessive shock, and will help you to hold onto the club even in wet conditions.
-In the long run, we always prefer the best golf grips we can get, but the Tacki-mac Itomic IT2 is perfect as an affordable option!
+In the long run, we always prefer the best golf club grip we can get, but the Tacki-mac Itomic IT2 is perfect as an affordable option!

 What We Like